abhinaukumar/academic-kickstart/content/post/the-old-mans-tale/index.md

 Or a man of great wisdom and might\
 Brought to the ground on his greatest flight\
 Unable to share life's sense of humour\
-And gone at the dawn of the most vile rumour. \
+And gone at the dawn of the vilest rumour. \
 Or maybe just a man tired of his woeful existence\
 Who declined to offer any further resistance.\
 Or maybe he just took a fateful drink,\